gestimation/cifmodeling/README.md

 ### Variance and confidence interval options for `cifcurve()`

-**Standard errors.** For standard errors of Kaplan–Meier estimator, the default is Greenwood estimator, with alternatives `"tsiatis"` for the Tsiatis estimator The Greenwood formula is a sum of terms d/(n(n-m)), where d is the number of events at a given time point, n is the number
+**Standard errors** For standard errors of Kaplan–Meier estimator, the default is Greenwood estimator, with alternatives `"tsiatis"` for the Tsiatis estimator The Greenwood formula is a sum of terms d/(n(n-m)), where d is the number of events at a given time point, n is the number